 It is advisable to always consider 2% or less for each trade you take till your account grows big enough.
 Then you can put to 3-5%, only if you feel comfortable with it.

 The bigger the percentage loss the harder it will take you to break-even.

 For instance, from the example above, it would take Sarah to win more 10 trades to break even and Sierra would need only 6 trades to break-even.

 Risk per trade: Sierra, (2%×900)=$18 per trade and ( 10%×500)= $50 for Sarah.

 To get the account back to $1000, Sarah needs 10 winnings trade; =(10×50)+$500= $1000

-The bigger loss you make, the harder it is to get back to your original account balance.
+When you make a bigger loss, it becomes harder to get back to your original account balance.

 Determining how much you want to risk per trade gives you a clear picture on making decisions for your trades and saves your account from heavy blows.

-Stick to risk management rules and you will be able to consistently grow your money profitably.
+If you can stick to risk management rules.
+You can consistently grow your money profitably.

 Procrastination to trade is when your trading set up confirms and you hesitate to take trade.
 Or your trade show all failing signals and you hesitate to close trade to cut losses.
 Also, in cases, where you sometimes hesitate to take profit because you want to...